 The recommended is to do 10% weekly water changes on a shrimp tank, or 20% once every two weeks.
 Water should be matched with the temperature of the tank and ideally slowly dripped back in, not dumped in all at once.

 Bigger water changes than the above can cause the parameters to drastically swing causing shrimp to become stressed and potentially moult, making them vulnerable.
 If you noticed a lot of berried shrimp (Shrimp carrying eggs) it’s recommended to skip a week of water changes as berried shrimp are normally more sensitive to these changes as well.

 Water Top Ups

 Short version: Top up with pure RO when not doing WC’s.
 Float valves are awesome.

-Top ups or topping up refer to the process of adding water back into the aquarium due to evaporation.
-For some this is not a massive issue, but for countries that have hotter climates and temperatures this is a real problem.
-In South Africa where we normally see temperature reach well above 30 degrees in summer so its important to keep up with your top up's of your tank to ensure that the parameters don't get effected.
+Top-ups or topping up refer to the process of adding water back into the aquarium due to evaporation.
+For some, this is not a massive issue, but for countries that have hotter climates and temperatures, this is a real problem.
+In South Africa where we normally see temperatures reach well above 30 degrees in summer so it’s important to keep up with the top up’s of your tanks water to ensure that the parameters don’t get affected.

 Minerals do not evaporate, only water.
-In a small ecosystem such as an aquarium this can cause issues as high amounts evaporation will then lead to a higher concentration of minerals in the tank, which in most cases is undesirable.
+In a small ecosystem such as an aquarium, this can cause issues as high amounts of evaporation will then lead to a higher concentration of minerals in the tank, which in most cases is undesirable.

 To prevent higher concentrations of minerals in our shrimp tanks we top up the tanks with pure RO water when we are not doing water changes.
 Since RO water contains no minerals it will dilute the higher concentration of water in the tank returning it to normal before evaporation occurred.